Small-angle X-ray scattering: Line-collimation instruments

 Line-collimation instruments restrict the beam only in one dimension (rather than two as for point collimation) so that the beam cross-section is a long but narrow line.
 The illuminated sample volume is much larger compared to point-collimation and the scattered intensity at the same flux density is proportionally larger.
 Thus measuring times with line-collimation SAXS instruments are much shorter compared to point-collimation and are in the range of minutes.
 A disadvantage is that the recorded pattern is essentially an integrated superposition (a self-convolution) of many adjacent pinhole patterns.
 The resulting smearing can be easily removed using model-free algorithms or deconvolution methods based on Fourier transformation, but only if the system is isotropic.
 Line collimation is of great benefit for any isotropic nanostructured materials, e.g. proteins, surfactants, particle dispersion and emulsions.

 SAXS instrument manufacturers

-SAXS instrument manufacturers include Anton Paar, Austria; Bruker AXS, Germany; Hecus X-Ray Systems Graz, Austria; Malvern Panalytical. the Netherlands, Rigaku Corporation, Japan; Xenocs, France.
+Commercial laboratory SAXS instruments are developed and supplied by several global manufacturers, including Anton Paar (Austria), Bruker AXS (Germany), Malvern Panalytical (The Netherlands), Rigaku Corporation (Japan), and Xenocs (France).